-Key to Future Trend (medium long term, over the next 1-5 years):
+Key to Future Trend (medium - long term, over the next 1-5 years):

-Risk expected to remain stable:
+- Risk expected to remain stable

-Risk expected to increase in 2021/22:
+- Risk expected to increase in 2021/22

-Risk expected to decrease in 2021/22:
+- Risk expected to decrease in 2021/22

+Risk

+Failure to manage the impact of political change; follow relevant laws, regulations, business rules and ethical codes

+Protecting People Reducing Delays and Disruption

-Risk Strategic aims Future trend Failure to manage the impact of political change; follow relevant laws, regulations, business rules and ethical codes 8 U < > Mitigating actions in place: Regular review of compliance and critical areas of risk at escalated when required to the Audit, Risk, Inspection and Board, Force Executive Board and the Audit & Risk Assults of compliance with laws and regulations are composelection of areas, with remedial actions monitored to concomprise second and third line of defence audits Regular BTP/A engagement and meetings with government industry and police stakeholders, to understand and influence the rail industry.
-This includes potential changes to how refunded Policing Conduct Regulations, affecting how BTP/A investigators nd Compliance rance Committee bleted for a impletion.
-These nent liaison teams, uence changes to rail companies are This risk continues to be stable.
+- Regular review of compliance and critical areas of risk at functional boards, escalated when required to the Audit, Risk, Inspection and Compliance Board, Force Executive Board and the Audit & Risk Assurance Committee - Audits of compliance with laws and regulations are completed for a selection of areas, with remedial actions monitored to completion.
+These comprise second and third line of defence audits - Regular BTP/A engagement and meetings with government liaison teams, industry and police stakeholders, to understand and influence changes to the rail industry.
+This includes potential changes to how rail companies are funded - Policing Conduct Regulations, affecting how BTP/A investigate complaints, have been successfully implemented.
+Training has been provided to police and investigators - The Scottish Railways Policing Committee allows greater collaboration with the Scottish Government and the Scottish Police Authority

+This risk continues to be stable.
 There are emerging external developments in respect of the future structure and operation of the railways and possible risk from public inquiries.

 Covid-19 impact: New laws and regulations, across three nations, pose an increased risk; a slowdown of major political change due to Covid-19 stabilises the risk.